dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/execute.md

 When you execute a `dbt compile` or `dbt run` command, dbt:

-1. Reads all of the files in your project and generates a "manifest" comprised of models, tests, and other graph nodes present in your project.
+1. Reads all of the files in your project and generates a "manifest" comprised of <Term id="model">models</Term>, tests, and other graph nodes present in your project.
 During this phase, dbt uses the `ref` statements it finds to  generate the DAG for your project. **No SQL is run during this phase**, and `execute == False`.
 2. Compiles (and runs) each node (eg. building models, or running tests). **SQL is run during this phase**, and `execute == True`.

 Any Jinja that relies on a result being returned from the database will error during the parse phase.
 For example, this SQL will return an error: